janakanuwan/web-page-design/webpack-example-1/STEPS.md

 tutorialInfo();
 ```

-12. Open the `dist/index.html` in browser directly (what are the issues?)
+12. Open the `dist/index.html` in browser directly
+> - What is the protocol used by browser to display the file?
+> - Are the images, style-sheets and JavaScripts loaded by browser?
+> - Can you perform server communication (e.g. AJAX)?
+> - If you do a change in html/css/js file and save it, will it be reflected in browser?

 13. Install `webpack-dev-server`
 ```sh